TebogoLesedi1/credit_risk_project/README.md

 ![Credit Risk Dashboard](images/credit_dashboard.png)

-*The dashboard source is available in `Copy_Credit_Risk_Dashboard.json`.
+*The dashboard source is available in `dashboard-Copy of credit_risk_.json`.
 This can be imported into any Azure Data Explorer cluster.*